NUST School of Electrical Engineering and Computer Science

 NUST School of Electrical Engineering and Computer Science (NUST-SEECS), formerly NUST Institute of Information Technology, is a constituent school in Islamabad, Pakistan.
 It was created on a self-financed basis in April 1999 as a constituent college of National University of Sciences and Technology, Pakistan (NUST).
-It was formed due to the demand for quality IT education in the country and the requirement for NUST to launch its own IT department.
+The formation of NUST was prompted by the growing need for high-caliber IT instruction in the country and the necessity for the institution to establish its own IT division.

 Degree programs

 The school is split into two departments offering programs in both graduate and undergraduate levels.